leventorhan/leventorhan/README.md

 <br>

 - Fresh graduate from <a href="https://bau.edu.tr">Bahçeşehir University, Turkey</a>
-- A passionate Self-taught Front-End developer
+- A computer engineer who has a passion for data analysis and a future aspiration to specialize in Business Intelligence.
-- Currently learning React.js
+- Currently learning Python and Data Visualization Tools like Tableau
 - Currently open for a new job opportunity, this is [my resume](https://leventorhan.github.io/resume/)

 <br><br>